COGS18/COGS18.github.io/assets/intro/assignments/overview.md

 ### Questions About Assignments

-Please ask all questions on Campuswire and/or in office hours.
+Please ask all questions on Campuswire(B00)/Piazza(C00) and/or in office hours.

-A note on posting code on Campuswire: When asking or answering questions on Campuswire, do not post code that answers assignment questions.
+A note on posting code: When asking or answering questions, do not post code that answers assignment questions.
 If you want to post larger segments of code, do so in a private post.

 ### To ask about an extension